gecko-robotics/pygecko/readme.md

 ![](pics/multiprocess-2.png)

-- GeckoCore is a main hub and prints node cpu/memory usage
+- GeckoCore is a hub that tracks what computer publishes what topic and prints node cpu/memory usage
     - Actually, when gecko processes start up, they tell geckocore their pid numbers so it can track usage using `psutil` library
     - Obviously this only works on processes located on the same machine as geckocore
     - GeckoCore really just displays info and keeps track of publisher topics/addresses
 - Any number of pubs can talk to any number of sub ... it is not a one-to-one relationship